Diffusion Models for Imperceptible and Transferable Adversarial Attack: Introduction

-In this work, we propose a novel unrestricted attack based on diffusion models \cite{sohl2015deep, ho2020denoising, saharia2022photorealistic, ramesh2022hierarchical, rombach2022high}.
-Instead of manipulating pixels directly, we optimize the latent of an off-the-shelf pretrained diffusion model \cite{rombach2022high}.
+In this work, we propose a novel unrestricted attack based on diffusion models \citep{rombach2022high}.
+Instead of manipulating pixels directly, we optimize the latent of an off-the-shelf pretrained diffusion model \citep{rombach2022high}.
 Besides the basic transferability advantages of high-level perturbations mentioned above, our motivation for introducing the diffusion model into the adversarial attack domain stems primarily from its two beneficial properties.
 1) \emph{Good imperceptibility}.
-The diffusion model tends to sample natural images that conform to human perception, which naturally satisfies the required imperceptibility of the adversarial attack.
-Recent research on real image editing \cite{mokady2022null, couairon2022diffedit, kwon2022diffusion} further supports our ideas that perturbations can be applied to high-level semantics without compromising image realism.
-2) \emph{Approximation of a strong surrogate}.
-On the one hand, the denoised process of diffusion models can be taken as a powerful purification defense as pointed out by \cite{nie2022diffusion}.
-On the other hand, diffusion models that are trained on large-scale datasets are inherently powerful in discriminative capabilities \cite{xu2023open, clark2023text} and can be approximated as strong surrogate models for transfer-based attacks.
-If the attacks can fool this ``strong model'', then we may expect good transferability to other models and defenses.
+Diffusion models, originally designed for image synthesis, tend to generate natural-looking images in line with human perception.
+This inherent quality aligns well with the imperceptibility requirement of adversarial attacks.
+Moreover, the iterative denoising process within diffusion models aids in reducing perceptible high-frequency noise.
+2) \emph{Approximation of an implicit surrogate}.
+Despite being initially designed for image synthesis, diffusion models trained on large-scale datasets exhibit a notable discriminative capability \citep{xu2023open, clark2023text}.
+This feature enables us to approximate them as implicit surrogate models for transfer-based attacks.
+Leveraging this ``implicit surrogate'', we can potentially enhance transferability across different models and defenses.
+Furthermore, the denoising process of diffusion models, akin to a robust purification defense \citep{nie2022diffusion}, can further bolster the effectiveness of our attack against defensive mechanisms.